GrimoireGL/GrimoireJS/README.md

 ### Dependencies

-This library depends on these library, we appriciate these all of the contributors :heart:
+This library depends on these library.
+We appriciate these all of the contributors :heart:

 |Name|Purpose|URL|Memo|
 |:-:|:-:|:-:|:-:|